-Methods of deriving efficient isometric vector transport and an associated retraction were given and a limited-memory version of the RBFGS was described for storage and computational efficiency for large-scale problems.
+Methods of deriving efficient isometric vector transport and an associated retraction were given, and a limited-memory version of the RBFGS was described for storage and computational efficiency for large-scale problems.
 The potential of the methods was illustrated using a range of problem sizes for Brockett's cost function and comparison to Ring and Wirth's RBFGS and RCG.

-Future work will address more comprehensive analysis of the choice of the parameters $\tilde{\phi}k$ and $\phi_k$ .
+Future work will address more comprehensive analysis of the choice of the parameters $\tilde{\phi}k$ and φ_k .
 Even though the explicit computation of the differentiated retraction is not required by our new methods, some information about it is required.
-A critical future task is the development and analysis of additional methods to derive computationally efficient retractions and isometric vector transports that require even less information about the associated differentiated retraction or avoid it completely.
+A critical future task is the development and analysis of additional methods to derive computationally efficient retractions and isometric vector transports that require even less information about the associated differentiated retraction or do not need it at all.

-9. Acknowledgements.
+Acknowledgement.
 The authors appreciate the careful reading and helpful comments and suggestions of two anonymous referees.